jlangch/venice/doc/readme/database.md

 ```

-## Start a PostgreSQL 16.2 Docker instance
+## Start a PostgreSQL Docker Instance

 Download and start the PostgreSQL container: